Singularities of character varieties: Introduction

-\begin{ThmA}(Theorem \ref{Thm-reductive-sympsing}) For any reductive group $G$ and $g>1$, the character variety $\Ch(\Pi,G)$ is (reduced and) normal and has symplectic singularities.
-Moreover, its identity component is $\mathbb{Q}$-factorial. \end{ThmA} \begin{Cor} With the $g$ and $G$ as above, the character variety $\Ch(\Pi,G)$ is rational Gorenstein. \end{Cor} Reducedness and normality are inherent in the statement that $\Ch(\Pi,G)$ has symplectic singularities.
+\begin{Rem} The singularities of character varieties for punctured Riemann surfaces were considered in the work of Lawton-Manon \cite{LM} and Gu\'erin-Lawton-Ramras \cite{GLR}.
+Orbifold singularities were analysed by using Borel-de Siebenthal subgroups. \end{Rem} Reducedness and normality are inherent in the statement that $\Ch(\Pi,G)$ has symplectic singularities.
 We make it a separate statement because it has long been expected to be true but does not seem to have been treated anywhere.
 The case of $g=1$ is a recent hard theorem of Li-Nadler-Yun \cite{LNY}.
 The case of $g>1$ and $\GL_n$ was a result of Simpson \cite[Corollary 11.7]{Si}.
 The case of $g>1$ and other type $A$ groups follows from the case of $\GL_n$ as explained in Bellamy-Schedler \cite{BS}.
 Our strategy for the remaining cases follows those of Simpson and Bellamy-Schedler, which rely on computing the dimensions of the singular loci (but our method works uniformly for all connected components of a character variety).
 It turns out that these dimension computations also show that character varieties have symplectic singularities.
-However, $\mathbb{Q}$-factoriality is not a result of dimension computations.
-Our proof of $\mathbb{Q}$-factoriality is based on a result of Knop-Kraft-Vust \cite{KKV} on the Picard groups of GIT quotients, and is slightly different from the approach of Bellamy-Schedler \cite{BS}.
-The main difference from the case of type $A$ is that even for simply connected groups, there are nonconnected stabiliser groups (e.g. finite groups), and we do not know how to show that their characters defined by equivariant line bundles are trivial.
-This prevents us from directly applying Dr\'ezet's theorem as proved in \cite[\S 6.2]{BS0}.
-We will explain later why our proof of $\mathbb{Q}$-factoriality is confined to the identity components.

-It is natural to ask whether a symplectic singularity admits a symplectic resolution.
-This was the theme of \cite{BS}.
-Since we exclude the case $g=1$, most of the character varieties we consider should not admit any symplectic resolutions.
-In order to prove this, we need to know whether character varieties have terminal singularities when $g>1$.
-Indeed, a $\mathbb{Q}$-factorial terminal singularity does not admit any symplectic resolution (see the proof of \cite[Theorem 6.13]{BS0}).
+Factoriality follows from a result of Popov, once we show that the representation variety is a factorial complete intersection.
+In order to show that there is no symplectic resolution beyond the cases considered in \cite{BS}, we need to know whether character varieties have terminal singularities.
+Indeed, a $\mathbb{Q}$-factorial terminal singularity does not admit any symplectic resolution (see \cite[Corollary 1.3]{Fu} or the proof of \cite[Theorem 6.13]{BS0}).
+A necessary and sufficient condition for a connected component of $\Ch(\Pi,G)$ with $g>1$ to have terminal singularities will be given in Theorem \ref{Thm-terminal}.